Youth Water Monitors

 Nitrates and Phosphates

+Nitrates and phosphates are important nutrients for many plants and animals; however, too much of either can be harmful.
 Landscape fertilizer runoff creates algae blooms that decrease the dissolved oxygen marine life needs.
 A healthy level in the Elizabeth River is under 5 parts per million for nitrates and 4 parts per million for phosphates.

 Temperature